 In the United States, roughly 78.4% of the population speaks only English at home, while 21.6% speak a language other than English.
 In California, roughly 55.8% speak only English at home, while 44.2% speak a language other than English.
 Coachella Valley as a whole closely mirrors California; 55.0% speak only English at home, while 45.0% speak a language other than English.
-With nearly half of the population speaking a language other than English in the home, it is evident that making resources in languages other than English is necessary.

-Like ethnicity, the data varies widely by city/CDP.10 Table 6 below illustrates the language spoken at home by city/CDP.
+However, like ethnicity, this varies widely by city/CDP.
+Table 6 below illustrates the language spoken at home by city/CDP.
 The vast majority of homes in Desert Palms, Indian Wells, and Rancho Mirage speak only English at home.
-Conversely, the vast majority of people living in Mecca, Thermal, North Shore, and Oasis speak a language other than English.
+Conversely, the majority of homes in Mecca, Thermal, and Oasis speak a language other than English.